-Endangered Ecological Communities
+Endangered Ecological Communities (NC Act)

-Name Description Date Listed High Country Bogs and Associated Fens The ACT High Country Bogs and Associated Fens ecological community is consistent with the 'Alpine Sphagnum Bogs and Associated Fens' ecological community listed nationally under the Environment Protection and Biodiversity Conservation Act 1999 but includes some bogs and fens at lower elevation.
-The ACT High Country Bogs and Associated Fens community is defined by a peat substratum on which Sphagnum spp. may or may not occur.
-Sphagnum spp. do not generally occur in fens as conditions do not favour growth and may not always be a major floristic component of bogs due to disturbance resulting in depletion or loss.
-In these cases, the site is considered part of the community if other key species are present (see Conservation Advice) and a peat substratum is evident.
-8 Feb 2019
+Name Description Da ate Listed High Country Bogs and Associated Fens The ACT High Country Bogs and Associated Fens ecological community is consistent with the 'Alpine Sphagnum Bogs and Associated Fens' ecologic community listed nationally under the Environment Protection and Biodiv Conservation Act 1999 but includes some bogs and fens at lower elevation ACT High Country Bogs and Associated Fens community is defined by a pesubstratum on which Sphagnum spp. may or may not occur.
+Sphagnum spp. not generally occur in fens as conditions do not favour growth and may not always be a major floristic component of bogs due to disturbance resulting depletion or loss.
+In these cases, the site is considered part of the community of the species are present (see Conservation Advice) and a peat substriction. al versity n.
+The eat op. do ot g in nity if 8 Feb 2019

-Key Threatening Processes
+Key Threatening Processes (NC Act)